MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/determining-nic-switch-capabilities.md

 ## Creating a NIC switch without SR-IOV

-Miniport drivers in NDIS 6.60 and later must follow the following requirements for the coexistence of a NIC switch and VMQ capabilities when SR-IOV is not enabled.
+Miniport drivers in NDIS 6.60 and later must adhere to the following requirements for the coexistence of a NIC switch and VMQ capabilities when SR-IOV is not enabled.
 When SR-IOV is enabled, the miniport driver should adhere to the existing requirements in the previous section.

 - The miniport driver advertises both NIC switch and VMQ capabilities.
 - The NIC can toggle between NIC switch and VMQ mode without a NIC restart.